 Nudibranchs are carnivorous and get their pigmentation, or colors, from the food they eat.
 Nudibranchs that eat brightly colored creatures are brighter too.
 In fact, many have brilliant bodies of intensely contrasting colors.

 The British Columbian Doto is quite drab by comparison.
-D. columbiana eats hydroids from the genus Aglaophenia.
-Hydroids are colonies of tinier critters called “polyps” that are related to jellyfish.
+D. columbiana eats hydroids (colonies of tinier critters called polyps, related to jellyfish) from the genus Aglaophenia.
 An Aglaophenia colony looks like a brown fern frond or feather plume, and these neutral colors are incorporated into D. columbiana’s body to help camouflage it from predators.

 D. columbiana conveniently lives on what it eats as well, laying its eggs on the underside of the hydroid’s branches.
 When the eggs hatch, the young larvae have shells which disappear as the nudibranchs become adults.